-And he opened his mouth in blasphemy against God, to blaspheme his name, and his tabernacle, and them that dwell in heaven.
+Then he opened his mouth in blasphemy against God, to blaspheme His name, His tabernacle, and those who dwell in heaven.
 (Revelation 13:6)

 There was a foreshadowing of this total spiritual victory when the Lord Jesus sent forth His disciples to cast out devils.

 The age of reconciliation began when the Lord Jesus in anguish of soul proclaimed His unswerving obedience to the Father in the Garden of Gethsemane.
-Now the triumphant Spirit of Christ has wrought total victory in the warlike remnant of His saints, and they too have pleased God by their total obedience—obedience to the point of death.
+Now the triumphant Spirit of Christ has prepared total victory in the warlike remnant of His saints, and they too have pleased God by their total obedience — obedience to the point of death.

-When we first come to the Lord Jesus Christ we are raised to the right hand of God—far above all of the nobility of the spirit realm.
-Our struggle against the rulers and authorities of the heavens is not so we may attain the throne but so we may maintain that which was given to us at the beginning.
+When we first come to the Lord Jesus Christ, we are raised to the right hand of God — far above all of the nobility of the spirit realm.
+Our struggle against the rulers and authorities of the heavens is not so we may attain the throne, but so we may maintain what was given to us at the beginning.

-Wherefore we receiving a kingdom which cannot be moved, let us have grace, whereby we may serve God acceptably with reverence and godly fear: (Hebrews 12:28)
+Therefore, since we are receiving a kingdom which cannot be shaken, let us have grace, by which we may serve God acceptably with reverence and godly fear.
+(Hebrews 12:28)